Eason0227/Kaggle-competition-tabular-playground-series-jul-2022/README.md

 6. Combine prediction
     * Combine the probabilities from the different classification/clustering algorithms
 7. Iterative Classification with BGMM Classifier
-    * We can iteratively use the the predicted labels from the previous iteration's model as our training labels for the current iteration's model.。
+    * We iteratively use the the predicted labels from the previous iteration's model as our training labels for the current iteration's model.。
 8. Submmition

 ## Final submmition result